amazon-connect/amazon-connect-chat-ui-examples/README.md

-# Amazon Connect Chat Ui Examples
+# Amazon Connect Chat UI Examples

 This repo contains examples on how to implement the customer side of Amazon Connect chat.
 Please refer to the README under each solution to see the complete details as to what each solution does and how to deploy it.